Isaacboxall1/Weather-GPT/README.md

 5. build the basic 5 day forecast functionality for the application

+6. impliment the Open AI api and feed information about the current location from the weather api to suggest activities

 # Known Bugs

-1. The search bar does not clear after a search is made, and the user must manually clear the search bar to make another search

-2. The search function does not work if the user presses enter, and the user must click the search button to make a search
+1. The search function does not work if the user presses enter, and the user must click the search button to make a search

-3. Very little error catching for incorrect user input is implemented, and the application will crash if the user enters incorrect input
+2. Very little error catching for incorrect user input is implemented, and the application will crash if the user enters incorrect input

-4. The application is not responsive, and will not display correctly on mobile devices
+3. The application is not responsive, and will not display correctly on mobile devices